MahanMehrvarz/PromptingRealities/core/main/README.md

 4. Your CircuitPython or microcontroller firmware listens to the topic, parses the JSON, and adjusts the physical artifact accordingly.

 This cycle repeats, letting you iterate on conversational instructions and hardware behavior in tandem.
 Use the default configuration as a template, then tailor the instructions, schema, and firmware to match new tangible scenarios.

+Before you adjust hardware properties or broker credentials, run the assistant alongside the P5.js simulator in `P5-simulation/`.
+It mirrors the MQTT wiring so you can validate JSON payloads safely before powering the physical windmill.